Großenhain Things to Do

 Right next to the Marienkirche, tucked away in the shade of the large church, is the city museum.
 It is located in the former school house.
 The first teacher was mentioned in 1342, the school house was here since the 16th century.
 In the 19th century larger schools were built elsewhere, in 1907 the museum was opened in this building.
 After an...more

 This is *the* place for coffee, cake and chocolate in Großenhain (and beyond!) - even reason enough to return to the town.
 Family Pietzsch runs this bakery/confiserie and cafe in the third generation.
-Located just off the Market square at the begin of the main shopping street it is the perfect place to have a break on your visit to Großenhain.
+Located just off the Market square at the beginning of the main shopping street it is the perfect place to have a break on your visit to Großenhain.

 Do not miss to buy some cookies and chocolate products made by the Pietzsch family.
 Totally delicious!
 I *love* the Speculatius (the 'normal' ones even more than those with almond pieces) and am addicted to their chocolate ... the products with high cocoa percentage are best.